Find Affordable College Courses

 Livonia, MI

-Madonna University landed the #7 spot in the 2023 rankings for the most popular master’s degree social work programs.
-Located in the city of Livonia, Madonna is a private not-for-profit school with a small student population.
+Madonna University ranked #7 on this year’s Most Popular Social Work Master’s Degree Schools in Michigan list.
+Located in the small city of Livonia, Madonna is a private not-for-profit college with a small student population.

 About 96% of the students majoring in social work at the school are women while 4% are male.